abhishekY2401/abhishekY2401/README.md

 ### Hello there 👋
 ### I am Abhishek 🤓 and currently in sophomore year 🎓

-### A highly passionate techie who works as a dev x product to create a difference and solve a real problem.
+### A highly passionate techie who works in the intersection of development and product to create a difference and solve a real problem.

  A List of things I'm doing these days.